posl/iArch/tutorials.md

 Suppose the request below: the teacher want you to consider the idea that the list displays the attendees by coloring.

 In *StudentController* class, we defined the method *filterStudent* which shows only attendees, and also the method *colorStudent* which display the attendees by coloring.
-The implementation of the method *colorStudent* is tentative now, it is uncertain whether it will be implemented at last.
+For the implementation of the method *colorStudent* is tentative now, It is uncertain whether it is used in final product.
 To manage this uncertainty, you can express the uncertainty whether this system will be implemented with using *colorStudent* method.

 In Archface-U, we describe alternative uncertainty with bracketing by **"{ }"** like **"{ A, B }"**.